 Peter was walking on air after passing the exam.

-Songs of the heavens were buzzing into his ears.
+Songs of the heavens were buzzing in his ears.

 His eyes were wide open when he suddenly saw her in a new dress.

 He clenched his fist, raised his voice and suddenly slammed his hands on the table.

 His cheeks turned red and eyebrows got narrowed.

 He started huffing and puffing and slammed the door.

 The flames of the hell were nurturing the monster inside him.